A Convergence Diagnostic for Bayesian Clustering: Illustration

 The consensus matrix for the mutant data is displayed in the right panel of Figure~\ref{fig:truepost}.

 While the true consensus matrix corresponding to $p(\cc \mid \y)$ can be calculated exactly for $N = 14$ mutants, for larger problems it would typically be estimated by MCMC.
-Here we consider two sampling algorithms for the posterior distribution of cluster allocations: \begin{enumerate} \item A reversible Gibbs sampler, which updates the cluster label of observations one at a time in random order; \item The split-merge algorithm of~\cite{Jain:Neal:SpiltMerge:2004}, which can update the cluster label of multiple observations at once.
-For every split-merge update, we perform five full cycles of the Gibbs sampler as above. \end{enumerate} Both samplers were run on the mutant dataset for $n = 50,000$ iterations.
+Here we consider two sampling algorithms for the posterior distribution of cluster allocations: \begin{enumerate} \item A reversible Gibbs sampler, which updates the cluster label of observations one at a time in random order; \item The split-merge algorithm of~\cite{Jain:Neal:SpiltMerge:2004}, which updates the cluster label of multiple observations at once. \end{enumerate} Both samplers were run on the mutant dataset for $n = 50,000$ iterations.
 For the purpose of consensus clustering, various measures of MCMC convergence are monitored in Figure~\ref{fig:diagcomp}.

 Figure~\ref{fig:coprob} displays absolute errors of the form $|\hat \cp_{ij} - \cp_{ij}|$ on the elements of the consensus matrix, where $\hat \cp_{ij}$ is the RS estimator